casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 This guide covers the basic tools you will need to write your first Casper smart contract.
 You will also be able to build a sample smart contract and run a few basic tests on it on your local machine.

 Casper's blockchain is built upon the Rust programming language and compiles down to WebAssembly.
-This guide will walk you through the steps to set up your development environment and build your first contract.
+This guide will walk you through the steps to set up your development environment and write your first contract.

 ## Prerequisites {#prerequisites}